 For most Americans, paying their utility bill online is pretty routine.

-But what if you were a refugee who doesn’t speak English, doesn’t have a bank account, and has never used a computer?
+But what if you are a refugee who doesn’t speak English, doesn’t have a bank account, and has never used a computer?

 Daily life can be overwhelming.